 The Garmin 55 is a good dash cam that produces great video in a fairly small and inconspicuous package.
-However, its interface isn't quite as intuitive as those of some of the other cameras we tested, and its $200 price tag is about double the price of most other cameras on the market.
-For example, the AUKEY DR02 matches both the video quality and the slim profile of the Garmin 55, but sells for just $70.
-The YI Dash produce nearly as high-quality footage for just $50.
+However, its interface isn't quite as intuitive as those of some of the other cameras we tested, and its price tag is about double the price of most other cameras on the market.
+For example, the AUKEY DR02 matches both the video quality and the slim profile of the Garmin 55, but sells for much less.
 The only camera on the market with a similar price is the Vantrue N2 Pro Uber Dual, and it has a second cab-facing camera with infrared sensors.
 Therefore, unless you're very familiar with Garmin products and want a dash cam that will provide a similar experience, the premium price of the Garmin 55 probably isn't worth it for most people.

 Garmin 55 Review